larbsa/larbsa/README.md

 ## Quick Compare
 The goal of this mode is to quickly compare the performance of different algorithms.
-A table will be produced, presenting various metrics
+A table will be produced, presenting various metrics.

 You can run it like so: